valencik/mastersAPSC/documents/thesis/thesis.md

 ### The Web Application
 The web application presents a single search interface as shown in Figure @fig:webapp-search.
-This interface can take queiries with a specified command, or one can be inferred.
+This interface can take queries with a specified command, or one can be inferred.
 If the user inputs a string that matches an author name than the application retrieves a profile page for that author.
 An example profile page for input "R.A.E.Austin" is shown in Figure @fig:author-profile.
 The author profiles combine information discussed in Section [Data Summarization](#data-summarization) and Section [Cluster Analysis](#cluster-analysis) .